very-scary-scenario/nkd.su/docs/core-concepts.rst

 -------------

 nkd.su has a few different ways of presenting itself, depending on who is looking at it.
-Depending on what you're working on  There are:
+There are:

 Anonymous users
    People who aren't signed in.
 The site is functionally read-only for them.